enterprisemodules/ora_profile/documentation/database.md

 But sometimes you have specific uses cases that are not handled well by the standard classes.
 This profile class allows you to add your own code to the execution.

-## Stages
+## Steps

-Defining and starting an Oracle database on you system goes through several stages(These are not puppet stages):
+Defining and starting an Oracle database on you system goes through several steps :

+- `em_license`       (Enable and load the Enterprise Modules license files)
+- `fact_caching`     (Enable Puppet fact caching for Oracle)
 - `sysctl`           (Set all required sysctl parameters)
 - `disable_thp`      (Disable Transparent HugePages)
 - `limits`           (Set all required OS limits)